On sources to variabilities of simple cells in the primary visual cortex: A principled theory for the interaction between geometric image transformations and receptive field responses: Relations to previous work

 Concerning variabilities of image data under spatial scaling transformations, there are several sources of evidence that demonstrate scale-invariant processing in the primate visual cortex; see Biederman and Cooper (\citeyear{BieCoo92-ExpPhys}), Logothetis {\em et al.\/} (\citeyear{LogPauPog95-CurrBiol}), Ito {\em et al.\/} (\citeyear{ItoTamFujTan95-JNeuroPhys}), Furmanski and Engel (\citeyear{FurEng00-VisRes}), Hung {\em et al.\/} (\citeyear{HunKrePogDiC05-Science}) and Isik {\em et al.\/} (\citeyear{IsiMeyLeiPog13-JNPhys}).

 Given that scale-covariant image operations in the lower layers constitute a powerful precursor to scale-invariant image operations in higher layers in the visual hierarchy (see Lindeberg (\citeyear{Lin21-Heliyon}) Appendix~I), one may hence ask if the earliest layers of the visual system of higher mammals can be regarded as able to process the image data in a way that can be modelled in terms of scale covariance.
 In a corresponding manner, one may ask if such a covariance property would also extend to other types of geometric image transformations, in relation to viewing objects, scenes and spatio-temporal events under different types of viewing conditions.
+Notably, the correspondence of invariance principles has been postulated for biological vision systems by Rolls (\citeyear{Rol94-BehavProc}), DiCarlo and Maunsell (\citeyear{DiCMau00-Nature}), Grimes and Rao (\citeyear{GriRao05-NeurComp}), Quiroga {\em et al.\/}\ (\citeyear{QuiRedKreKocFri05-Nature}), DiCarlo and Cox (\citeyear{DiCCox07-TICS}), and Goris and Beek (\citeyear{GorBee09-FCNS}) and Lindeberg (\citeyear{Lin13-PONE}).

 Our knowledge about the functional properties of the receptive fields of simple cells in the primary visual cortex originates from the pioneering work by Hubel and Wiesel (\citeyear{HubWie59-Phys,HubWie62-Phys,HubWie68-JPhys,HubWie05-book}) followed by more detailed characterizations by DeAngelis {\em et al.\/}\ (\citeyear{DeAngOhzFre95-TINS,deAngAnz04-VisNeuroSci}), Ringach (\citeyear{Rin01-JNeuroPhys,Rin04-JPhys}), Conway and Livingstone (\citeyear{ConLiv06-JNeurSci}), Johnson {\em et al.\/}\ (\citeyear{JohHawSha08-JNeuroSci}), Walker {\em et al.\/} (\citeyear{WalSinCobMuhFroFahEckReiPitTol19-NatNeurSci}) and De and Horwitz (\citeyear{DeHor21-JNPhys}).